yEmr3/Pricing-Card-Frontend-Challenge/README.md

-# Pricing-Card-Frontend-Challenge
+# Pricing-Card-Frontend-Mentor-Challenge
-An implementation of the frontend code challenge
+An implementation of the frontend mentor code challenge